google/splice/spliced/README.md

 to interact with the Cloud Datastore.
 The daemon requires a provisioned service account with datastore privileges.

-### Account Setup
+### Role Account Setup {#role-account-setup}

-1. In the Cloud Project, go to IAM & Admin
+1. In the Cloud Project, go to IAM & Admin > Service Accounts.
-1. Go to Service Accounts
+1. Click, "Create Service Account".
-1. Create a new service account
-    *   Select the option to *Furnish a new private key*
+1. Select the option to *Furnish a new private key*.
 1. Assign the role Datastore > Cloud Datastore Owner to the new account.

-#### Account Credentials
+#### Role Account Credentials {#role-account-credentials}

-The Cloud control panel will provide a JSON encoded credential file for the new account, which can be used to authenticate an application from Windows.
+The Cloud control panel will provide a JSON-encoded credential file for the new account, which can be used to authenticate an application from Windows.

 WARNING: The credential file is sensitive, and allows anyone to impersonate the